How to Become a Yoga Instructor: 8 Steps to Success

 Many instructors who offer private classes charge more than $100 per lesson.
 And those who arrange and host retreats (either locally or abroad) can boost their income by thousands of dollars.

-One survey found that teaching yoga was the main source of income for only about 29 percent of instructors.1 Many yoga teachers generate additional income in other ways, such as:
+The 2016 Yoga in America Study found that teaching yoga was the main source of income for only about 29 percent of instructors.
+Many yoga teachers generate additional income in other ways, such as:

 - Writing blogs or articles